orthanc-mirrors/orthanc-book/Sphinx/source/faq/debian-daemon.rst

 Installing Orthanc as a Debian/Ubuntu daemon
 ============================================

-To install Orthanc as a Linux daemon on a Debian/Ubuntu system, you can:
+To install Orthanc as a GNU/Linux daemon on a Debian/Ubuntu system, you can:

 1. Download this `service script
    <http://anonscm.debian.org/cgit/debian-med/orthanc.git/tree/debian/orthanc.init>`_